Friday, June 11, 2021

 Jasmila Zbanic, director of “Quo Vadis, Aida?”
 Photo Jose Alberto Hermosillo

-Jasmila Zbanic started her career as a documentarian.
-She looked for hours of video footage, transcripts, and other propaganda campaigns to accurately recreate the actors’ appearances, mannerisms, and dialogues.
-She learned how to place her real-world findings in all her projects, but in “Quo Vadis, Aida?” she was open to dramatization.
+Jasmila Zbanic began her career as a documentarian, meticulously searching for hours of video footage, transcripts, and other propaganda materials to accurately recreate the actors’ appearances, mannerisms, and dialogues.

-Financing comes from the European Film Fund and private financiers from nine European countries, such as Bosnia-Herzegovina, Austria, Romania, Netherlands, Germany, Poland, France, Turkey, and Norway.
+She learned how to incorporate her real-world findings into all her projects, but in “Quo Vadis, Aida?” she was open to dramatization.
+Funding comes from the European Film Fund and private backers from nine European countries, including Bosnia-Herzegovina, Austria, Romania, the Netherlands, Germany, Poland, France, Turkey, and Norway.

-Since its premiere at the Venice Film Festival 2020, “Quo Vadis, Aida?” was screened in many film festivals and in a local theater where some filmgoers had the opportunity to appreciate a movie that tells their story straight on the big screen.
-The film also streamed online in their country and reached a broader audience, for the director was a personal way to fight censorship.
+Since its debut at the Venice Film Festival 2020, “Quo Vadis, Aida?” has been screened at many festivals and in local theaters, giving some viewers the chance to see their story depicted on the big screen.
+The film was also streamed online in their country, reaching a wider audience because the director saw it as a personal way to fight censorship.
+She led a wide-ranging awards campaign, earning an Oscar nomination for Best International Feature Film.

 Quo Vadis, Aida? - Official Trailer